"This is not the college experience that they signed up for." How are colleges going to reopen?

 We know our students want to come back to campus.
 This is not the college experience that they signed up for.
 But we have to be concerned with health and safety.
 When you think about reopening an overwhelmingly residential campus, and look at the social distancing requirements that are in place, and the recommendations for testing—it’s complicated.
 Many of our residence halls are over 50 years old, and they were built at a time when there was an emphasis on communal living.
 You had a roommate, you shared a bathroom, you share a living space, and all of that flies in the face of what’s appropriate in a COVID-19 environment.

 I’ve worked in student affairs now for 40 years and I’m all about the student experience.
-Thinking about that student experience, there are all all the operational questions: How to feed them?
+Thinking about that student experience, there are all the operational questions: How to feed them?
 We can’t have dining halls open, so it’s takeout.
 Well, where will they eat?
 Are we expecting that students will pick up their meals and go back to their rooms by themselves and eat?
 That’s just not behavior consistent with everything I know about somebody between the ages of 17 and 24.

 On when UConn will reopen